Deji Olatoye: Tampa Bay Buccaneers

 On October 25, 2017, Olatoye signed with the Tampa Bay Buccaneers.
 He was waived on November 7.
 He was re-signed on November 29.
 He was waived again on December 12, 2017.

 Atlanta Falcons (second stint)

 On December 14, 2017, he was signed by the Atlanta Falcons to replace cornerback C. J. Goodwin and provide depth.
 He was waived on December 29.

 Orlando Apollos

 In 2019, Olatoye joined the Orlando Apollos of the Alliance of American Football.
 He was placed on the injured reserve list before the start of the season and later was activated on March 5.
 The league ceased operations in April 2019.

 Houston Roughnecks

-Olatoye was drafted in the 1st round during phase four in the 2020 XFL Draft by the Houston Roughnecks.
+Olatoye was selected in the 1st round during phase four in the 2020 XFL Draft by the Houston Roughnecks.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 Playing in all 5 games, he registered 4 tackles and no interceptions.
 He had his contract terminated when the league suspended operations on April 10, 2020.